AzonInc/Doorman/docs/guide/getting-started.md

 ::: tip
+You can benefit from automatic setup in Home Assistant, if your Home Assistant server has Bluetooth enabled.

-Thanks to mDNS support, Home Assistant will find your Doorman out of the box after connecting it to WiFi.
+And thanks to mDNS support, Home Assistant will find your Doorman out of the box after connecting it to WiFi.
 :::
 ![Home Assistant Discovery](./images/discovery.png)